The One Elm – Stratford Upon Avon

 We are very proud to announce that in February 2016 we won the Customer Care Award for the Pride of Stratford Awards for the fourth year in a row!
 To read more about this please click here.

 Proud to be members of Shakespeare’s England, the official destination management organisation for Warwickshire.

 The Peach Family

-Owned by award-winning independent pub group, Peach for ten years, we may look small, but there is more to the pub than meets the eye.
+Owned by award-winning independent pub group, Peach since 2003, we may look small, but there is more to the pub than meets the eye.
 Our aim is to make our pubs great places, full of character, great individual places to eat, drink and sleep; a place for local people, businesses, families and tourists to meet and call their own.
 Every pub is unique, individually designed to suit their town or village, and respecting each pub’s history.

 Peach is not a chain, it’s a group of like-minded enthusiasts.
 If you like one of our places, you’re almost bound to like the others.
 Click here to find them!